 I thought sleep deprivation only happens after the baby is born.
 While restless sleep isn’t the same as waking up to a crying baby, I was still surprised to learn sleep issues started long before the baby even arrives.

 Free printables: Want to estimate recurring expenses and typical costs of raising a baby?
-Join my newsletter and download your Printable Monthly Expenses Worksheet and get a better sense of how much to expect to spend.
-Grab it below—at no cost to you:
+Join my newsletter and grab your Printable Monthly Expenses Worksheet to get a better sense of how much to expect to spend.
+Get it below—at no cost to you:

 2. You pee a lot